-Interestingly, your choices in the questionnaire also indicate that you are a person who is appreciative about other people's input, feeling gratitude in your heart for their support even to your personal accomplishments.
+YOUR SMI RESPONSES INDICATE THAT you are appreciative about other people's input, feeling gratitude in your heart for their support even to your personal accomplishments.

 You are comfortable paying attention to the input of stakeholders when analyzing a problem and seeking effective solutions, seeing yourself as part of a larger whole.